giellatekno/korp-frontend/README.md

+# Giealltekno branch

+This is the giellatekno branch.
+We have imported the config file we use, and made slight adjustments to design and images.

+## build the docker image

+Example:

+`podman build -t gt-korp-frontend -f Dockerfile`

+# Original README.md below

 This repo contains the frontend for [Korp](https://spraakbanken.gu.se/korp), a tool using the IMS Open Corpus Workbench (CWB).
 Korp is a great tool for searching and visualising natural language corpus data.